 How To Expedite a Work Permit

 If you have an urgent need for U.S. Citizenship and Immigration Services (USCIS) to make a decision on your work permit application, you can ask for expedited processing.
-A work permit expedite request may be considered by USCIS if it relates to an urgent situation such as a severe financial hardship if the immigration sponsor has lost their job and source of income.
+USCIS may consider a work permit expedite request if it relates to an urgent situation such as a severe financial hardship if the immigration sponsor has lost their job and source of income.

 USCIS has stated that “The need to obtain employment authorization, standing alone, without evidence of other compelling factors, does not warrant expedited treatment.”

-USCIS considers expedite requests on a case-by-case basis.
-Immigration caseloads are notoriously backlogged and decisions often take years.
-When considering a request to expedite a work permit, USCIS considers severe financial loss as a criteria:
+The agency considers expedite requests on a case-by-case basis.
+Unfortunately, Immigration caseloads are notoriously backlogged, and decisions often take years.
+When considering a request to expedite a work permit, USCIS considers severe financial loss as a criterion:

 • Severe financial loss to a company or person, provided that the need for urgent action is not the result of the petitioner’s or applicant’s failure to: